A Timeline of Local History

 1829 Swan River Settlement.

-1836 Robert Dale and George Fletcher Moore, Advocate General, explored North of Northam saw the Wongan Hills.
+1836 Robert Dale and George Fletcher Moore, Advocate General, explored North of Northam and saw the Wongan Hills.

 1836 Surveyor General John Septimus Roe (pictured right) surveyed the Wongan Hills area naming Mount Matilda after his wife.